mon-gmx/mon-gmx/README.md

 ```

 And just like that, I have kept my SD cards alive for close to two years.
 Probably with a v.5 this is not needed if you just use a NVMe, but that's not a cheap option when dealing with more than one board.

+### Onboarding is underestimated (01/25)

+After watching the NVIDIA CES keynote a couple of days ago, many ideas resonated with me.
+However, one in particular stood out as challenging: onboarding agents as a key process.
+The reason I am writing this post is that I believe we often overlook how important good onboarding is.
+I have a few stories, some of success and many of horror, and they all begin, well, at the start.
+Whether it’s joining a new team, entering a new organization, or taking on a new responsibility, the process of transferring knowledge is an art that, especially in engineering, few have mastered.
+This is often because it’s perceived that there are more pressing things to do.

+Onboarding is no simple task; it requires dedication.
+It’s easy to think that writing a checklist and passing it on to the newcomer will suffice.
+In reality, this approach dismisses the unique circumstances surrounding the newcomer and makes assumptions that might be wrong.
+It was only recently that I realized one of the best things that happened in my career was starting in a place where most people were not only good at their jobs but also great mentors.
+Conversely, every single time I failed to catch up or decided to pursue a different path, it was triggered by the perception that there was no investment in helping me start.
+By “investment,” I mean time, will, and resources.

+I also like to think that my best contribution to my former job at LinkedIn was helping engineers, regardless of their position, get up to speed.
+It demanded a significant toll on my time and ability to deliver other projects, but I regret nothing.
+The people I onboarded have seen their careers thrive to this day, and that makes me believe every minute invested was worth it.

+Onboarding and mentoring overall are not simple.
+You may know many things or quite a few, but the real challenge lies in understanding where to start with the person you’re bringing in.
+Too often, I’ve been in situations where the person tasked with onboarding me approached the task with the same level of commitment as any other item on their to-do list.
+The result was poor not only for me as the one being onboarded but also for the organization.
+Having a new person join and contribute from the start would be fantastic, but that requires another person to step away from their tasks to prioritize knowledge transfer and training.
+Unfortunately, not many engineers or managers are willing to make that sacrifice.

+As AI takes over many key positions, I believe the approach to onboarding will need to change.
+After all, a well-trained model is a productive model.
+Passing on knowledge will become a paramount activity for many organizations, and it’s about time.
+The investment in time and effort always pays off.